-Teachers may also become aware that their student is having a hard time reading or completing homework or even having difficulties seeing the board in the front of the classroom.
+Teachers may also become aware that their student is having a hard time when reading or completing homework.
+They may even be having difficulties seeing the board in the front of the classroom.
 They may also have trouble working on small screens, especially as more and more classrooms move toward electronic instructional materials.
-The teacher may notice a few things, and will then bring the issue up with the parents and eventually the problem with the child’s vision is discovered.
+The teacher may notice a few things, and will then bring the issue up with the parents.
+This is sometimes how the child’s vision problems are eventually discovered.

 Vision Awareness Programs

-When children are at home, they usually aren’t reading and writing nearly as much as they do at school, and so the parents may not notice with their own eyes that their child is having a problem seeing unless the child brings the issue up with the parents.
+When children are at home, they usually aren’t reading and writing nearly as much as they do at school.
+So, the parents may not notice with their own eyes that their child is having a problem seeing unless the child brings the issue up with the parents.
 As we know, most children won’t bring up a problem if they don’t know they have one.

 School Issued Vision Screenings

-Many schools perform periodic vision screenings on the students in an attempt to detect any vision problems the children may be having.
+Many schools perform periodic vision screenings on the students to detect any vision problems.
 This is how a lot of vision problems in children are detected and brought to the parents’ attention.
-If a child fails a school vision screening, a note is usually sent home to the parents letting them know there may be a problem and suggesting that the parents take their child to an eye doctor for further testing.
+If a child fails a school vision screening, a note is usually sent home to the parents.
+This lets them know that there may be a problem.
+The note often suggests that the parents take their child to an eye doctor for further testing.
 But, you shouldn’t rely only on school vision screenings and teachers to tell you when there’s a problem.

 Regular Eye Exams